yracine/device-type.myneurio/README.md

 c) Hit the "From Code" tab on the left corner

-d) Copy and paste the code from the related text file in the zip that was sent to you
+d) Copy and paste the code from the corresponding txt file in the zip

 e) Hit the create button at the bottom